 The incisors, or front teeth, are easy to identify when they become overgrown.
 They will usually grow so long that they begin to curve and stick out between the lips where they can become stuck on things, or worse yet, grow into the gums or roof of your rat's mouth.
-The molars, or teeth in the back of the mouth, do not grow so; therefore, they are not a problem like they can be in guinea pigs and rabbits.
+The molars, or teeth in the back of the mouth, do not grow so they are not a problem for rats like they can be in guinea pigs and rabbits.

-Most rats will wear their incisors down appropriately when they gnaw on their food, but some rats are born with misaligned teeth, jaws, or suffer trauma at some point in their lives which inhibits normal gnawing action.
+Most rats will wear their incisors down appropriately when they gnaw on their food but some rats are born with misaligned teeth, jaws, or suffer trauma at some point in their lives which inhibits normal gnawing action.

-Incisor Tooth Trims
+Rat Tooth Trims

 If done correctly, tooth trims are not painful.
 There are two common methods used to trim incisors.
 The first is by using regular dog nail clippers to cut the tooth like you would a toenail.
-This method is not the preferred way to trim teeth.
+This method is not the preferred way to trim teeth though.
 There is a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
-This method can cause pain if the tooth is split up to the nerve or is trimmed too short.
+This method can cause pain if the tooth is split up to the nerve or trimmed too short.

 Owners of rats and other exotic pets with teeth that continuously grow must be aware of the possible complications regarding their pet's teeth.
 Without the proper attention, overgrown teeth can cause serious trauma, anorexia, infections, pain, and even death from the inability to chew and swallow.
-Thankfully the problem of overgrown teeth is easily controlled with regular tooth trims and monitoring of tooth length.
+Thankfully, the problem of overgrown teeth is easily controlled with regular tooth trims and monitoring of tooth length.